Feyerabend/cc/ch07/addition/signals/README.md

 A classic visual example: a wheel spinning at 24 revolutions per second filmed at 24 frames per second appears stationary.
 The sampling rate (24 fps) equals the signal frequency (24 Hz), which is exactly at the Nyquist limit for 12 Hz content--here th rotation frequency exceeds it, causing the aliased "stationary" appearance.
 (Think of a spinning wheel in a movie, or even observation with your own eyes.)

-*Anti-aliasing filters.* In practice, a low-pass filter is applied to the continuous signal *before* sampling to remove any content above f_s / 2.
+*Anti-aliasing filters.* In practice, a low-pass filter is applied to the continuous signal *before* sampling to remove any content above $f_s / 2$.
 This is called an anti-aliasing filter, and it is present in every ADC (analogue-to-digital converter) front end.